This document covers commonly asked questions about Cloud Interconnect features and architecture grouped into the following major sections:

---vlan flag or you can follow the
+--vlan flag, or you can follow the

 Google Cloud Console instructions.

-The following example shows using the
+The following example shows how to use the

-gcloud command to change the VLAN ID to
+gcloud command to change the

 gcloud compute interconnects attachments dedicated create my-attachment \ --router my-router \ --interconnect my-interconnect \ --vlan 5 \ --region us-central1